AdobeDocs/experience-manager-65.fr-FR/help/communities/ideation-feature.md

 For necessary information, visit [Communities Components Basics](/help/communities/basics.md).

-When the [required client-side libraries](/help/communities/ideation.md#essentials-for-client-side) are included, this is how the `Ideation`component will appear :
+When the [required client-side libraries](/help/communities/ideation.md#essentials-for-client-side) are included, this is how the `Ideation` component will appear:

 ![chlimage_1-71](assets/chlimage_1-71.png)